Cosmian/mse-cli/documentation/docs/getting_started.md

 That's it!

-Your microservice is up at `https://123456789abcdef.cosmian.app` (replace `123456789abcdef` with the one from `mse deploy` command output).
+Your microservice is up at `https://123456789abcdef.cosmian.app`.

 You can test your first app using `curl`: